BeerShigachi/SimilarPathfinding/README.md

 # Similar path generator.
-generate similar path(s) of given path. under development.
+generate similar path(s) of given path.
+Currently it can generate randomized shortest(not promised) path in 2D/3D. under development.

 ## Problems of Random walk